 Q. How does a student get his lessons?

 A: The lessons are available on the internet and they are accessed through a login name and password.
 A student is required to login in 3 to 5 times a week in order to check for updates, respond to questions by the teacher and to submit work.
 Good textbooks are prescribed.
 The lessons are shaped around the textbook.
 Some of the tasks require the use of the internet as a research facility to get in touch with most current information and trends all over the world.

 A: Lessons are primarily text-based.
 Teachers explain concepts further and direct the student to activities which are to be done in order for concepts to be fully understood and internalized.

-The use of video lessons is very prevalent in IT and CAT and used comprehensively in AP Maths.
+The use of video lessons is very prevalent in IT and CAT.
 These could be in the form of Youtube videos or video clips specifically created for our courses.

 Many electronic formats are used in order to explain and support instruction.
 Powerpoint presentations, Spreadsheets, Databases and Drawing packages all have a role to play, depending on the subject matter covered.

 Q. How does a student do and submit assessments?